chowonseob/cho-proj-01/README.md

  # cho-proj-01
-My first Github project
+This is my first Github project repository.